 Testimonials and Experience

 “Karen has played a pivotal role in Melbourne’s literary industry for many years.”
-Lisa Dempster, CEO/Festival Director, Melbourne Writers Festival
+Lisa Dempster, former CEO/Festival Director, Melbourne Writers Festival

 “Karen Andrews’ reputation as a writer, editor and publisher precedes her.”
 Books+Publishing

 “We can always count on Karen to work with our creative photographers on the creation of quality eBooks for Digital Photography School.
 She works alongside creative talent to provide structure, extract ideas and instructions to deliver excellent results.”
-Jasmin Tragas, General Manager, Digital Photography School.
+Jasmin Tragas, former General Manager, Digital Photography School.

 Among the list of Karen’s professional experience includes: